ECL2022PAI01/splunk-service/README.md

 # Splunk username if basic authentication is used
 - name: SP_USERNAME ""
   value: "admin"
-# Splunk username if basic authentication is used
+# Splunk password if basic authentication is used
 - name: SP_PASSWORD ""
   value: ""
 # Splunk token if authentication by token is used